JPMorgan, gov't set terms for $4 bln piece of $13 bln deal

 The agreement is to require JPMorgan to spend the money by the end of 2016 under the watch of a independent monitor, the person said.

-The final $13 billion deal is likely to be announced on Tuesday, the person said.
-Another source familiar with the matter said earlier in the day that that announcement could be in the next day or two.
+The final $13 billion deal could be announced in the next day or two, said the person, as did another source familiar with the matter.
 Both sources were not authorized to speak on the record about the matter.

 The total deal is also to include a $2 billion penalty and at least $4 billion for federal housing finance agencies under a previously announced agreement.